vbookshelf/Skin-Lesion-Analyzer/README.md

 7. Some image datasets contain images in TIF format.
 Web browsers don't support TIF format.
 Therefore, users will need to submit images in jpg or png format.
 Therefore, when training the model it's important to convert the training images to jpg or png before using them for training.
 If you don't do this then you will find the predictions from the app will not match the predictions from the model - the app predictions will be bad.

+8. There are slight differences in the predicted probabilities when images are submitted via pc and via mobile phone.
+This appears to indicate that the mobile browser may be somehow modifying the image before it gets submitted to the model for prediction.